 However, identifying vulnerable children in a context where children are not physically attending school is difficult.
 For example, UNICEF COs reported difficulties in measuring drop-out rates based on traditional drop-out rate calculation methodologies.
 In Turkey the government suspended the collection of enrolment data during the school lockdowns.
 Assessment of learning was also suspended or adjusted in some countries, making disparities in learning outcomes difficult to measure.

 Key informants reported that a specific gender response was not considered necessary by any of the UNICEF COs until very recently.
 All key informants noted that the data indicated that there was no gender gap in regard to learning outcomes in their countries, and therefore no COs had developed gender-sensitive nor gender-responsive programming.
-However, preliminary data from Azerbaijan suggested that girls’ enrolment was negatively affected by COVID-19: prior to COVID-19, 98% of girls between the ages of 10 and 14 attended school regularly; however, in the 2020/21 school year, the enrolment of girls aged 15–17 dropped to 89%.
+However, preliminary data from Azerbaijan suggested that girls’ enrolment was negatively affected by COVID-19: prior to COVID-19, 98% of girls between the ages of 10 and 14 attended school regularly; however, in the 2020/21 school year, the enrolment of girls aged 15–17 dropped to 89% (UNICEF (2021b) ‘Azerbaijan Education in Emergencies Needs Assessment’).

+.
 One key informant expressed concern that girls in rural areas might be engaging in learning less than their male peers during the lockdown, due to the pressure to perform household chores while at home.
 Data on national-level learning losses and school attendance are still scarce but the gender disparity may become more pronounced in the years after COVID-19.
 Key informants similarly noted the gender dimension in regard to teachers, the majority of whom are female, and who were required to teach online while performing household chores and childcare.
 The mental health strain on female teachers may be an area that requires further attention, with UNICEF BiH now starting a programme of psychosocial support with a focus on female teachers.
 The psychosocial support programmes for teachers already developed by many UNICEF COs have been well received.

 UNICEF’s extensive experience in working with refugee children was an advantage when responding to their educational needs throughout COVID-19.
 For example, many UNICEF COs worked with delivery partners who worked directly with refugees and children on the move.
 These delivery partners were in a strong position to distribute hygiene kits and learning kits, and to facilitate online education.
 Children who live in refugee camps and housing were easy to reach by UNICEF and their delivery partners.
 In BiH, for example, the collective accommodation that many refugee children occupy was conducive to non-formal education opportunities like language learning, which was not available to the majority of the population.
 In Serbia, UNICEF established EdTech libraries in refugee camps, and also provided digital devices, equipment, and strengthened internet access.
 University student volunteers provided online English language courses for children on the move, while teachers were engaged to provide additional learning support.
 In Turkey, UNICEF’s familiarity with refugee settlements enabled it to establish EBA centres in locations that would best serve refugee children.
 However, the focus on Syrian refugees often came at the expense of refugees from other language groups, for whom resources were not available.